Supervisions: Work to Do

 Where to find the questions

-Computational questions in Physics A
+Computational questions in IB Physics A

 I only need to see the output graphs and your comments.
 If possible, submit this all on paper with the rest of your work.
 If your college's printing facilities aren't working, you can e-mail the graphs to me instead, naming the files with a name that includes your crsid.